A beluga whale at the water's surface.

 Where do beluga whales live?

-Although belugas live all around the sea ice of the Arctic, they are split into around 21 sub-populations or stocks.
+Although belugas live all around the sea ice of the Arctic, they’re split into around 21 sub-populations or stocks.

 Despite their cold-loving ways, belugas have been known to stray into UK waters, and in 2018 one was even spotted in the River Thames near London, though it later returned to the sea.
-Unfortunately, an even more southerly beluga, found in the River Seine in France in 2019, was too stressed by being too long in fresh, warm water, and did not make it back to the ocean.
+Unfortunately, an even more southerly beluga, found in the River Seine in France in 2019, was too stressed by being in fresh, warm water for too long, and didn’t make it back to the ocean.

-How they got so off-course is unclear.
-According to Richard Sabin, Principal Curator of Mammals at the Museum, theories include storms causing navigational errors, or individuals simply following drifting sea ice.
+It’s not clear how they got so off-course.
+According to Richard Sabin, our Principal Curator of Mammals, theories include storms causing navigational errors, or individuals simply following drifting sea ice.

 In the wild, belugas’ white colouring helps them blend in with ice. © Andrea Izzotti/ Shutterstock